Dan-Patterson/numpy_geometry/Scripts/README.md

 ----
 ## _common.py

-Some useful functions to access and documenet featureclass information
+Some useful functions to access and document featureclass information

 ```
 in_fc = 'C:/Arc_projects/CoordGeom/CoordGeom.gdb/Shape2'